betsee/betse/README.md

 ## Usage

-`betse`'s CLI is intended to be run from both interactive shells and non- interactive shell scripts as follows, where `$` signifies an ignorable shell prompt (for readability):
+`betse` is a front-facing application rather than backend framework.
+While `betse`'s Python packages are importable by other packages, `betse` is typically directly run via the aforementioned Python scripts -- either interactively from the command line or desktop environment or non-interactively from shell scripts.

+### CLI

-    # Assuming either "./setup.py install" or "./setup.py develop" have been
+`betse`'s CLI is runnable as follows (assuming either `./setup.py install` or `./setup.py develop` have been run):

-    # run, the following command suffices.
-    $ betse
+    betse

-    # Regardless of whether such "setup.py" tasks have been run, the following
-    # pair of commands also suffices, where ${BETSE_PATH} should be replaced by
-    # the top-level betse directory (e.g., containing the ".git/" subdirectory).
+`betse`'s CLI is also runnable by invoking the main CLI module under the active Python 3 interpreter.
+This has the minor benefit of requiring neither `./setup.py install` nor `./setup.py develop` to have been run, but the corresponding disadvantage of requiring somewhat more typing.
+Run the following pair of commands, replace `${BETSE_PATH}` by `betse`'s top-level directory (e.g., containing the `.git/` subdirectory):

-    $ cd "${BETSE_PATH}"
+    cd "${BETSE_PATH}"
-    $ python -m betse
+    python3 -m betse

+### GUI

+`betse`'s GUI is runnable as follows (assuming either `./setup.py install` or `./setup.py develop` have been run):

+    betse-qt

 ## Development